reactor/reactor-core/CONTRIBUTING.md

 ### Sign the Individual Contributor License Agreement (ICLA)

-If you have not previously done so, please fill out and submit the [Spring ICLA form][].
-You'll receive a token when this process is complete.
+If you have not previously done so, please sign the [Spring CLA form][].
-Keep track of this; you may be asked for it later!

-Note that emailing/postal mailing a signed copy is _not_ necessary.
-Submission of the web form is all that is required.

-Once you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of the Spring Individual Contributor License Agreement.

-You do not need to include your token/id.
-Please add the above statement to all future pull requests as well, simply so that the team knows immediately that this process is complete.
+It integrates with Github, just follow the steps.
+Actually, when you first submit a Pull Request a bot will comment on your PR if you haven't signed the CLA (and if you have, you'll get a nice green checkmark to the PR checks).

 ## Create a Branch